alison546/sweet-aroma/README.md

 ![Nav and Footer color](documentation/nav-and-footer-background-color.png)
 ![Hover effect color](documentation/hover-color.png)

-* I used these colours because they are warm colours
+* I used these colours because I felt they would make the viewer feel at ease and entice them to view more.

 ---
 ## Wireframes